HCaldwell95/javascript-project/README.md

 <img src="assets/images/responsive-test.jpg" alt="Image showing responsive test for my website" width="100%">

-Welcome to my second milestone project, Salt And Stone Studios.
+Welcome to my second milestone project, Jingle Jubilee Joust.

 The purpose of this project is to demonstrate my learning and understanding of the JavaScript modules that I have completed and to implement them into a live project.
 This was a great opportunity to showcase my skills in design and development.
 The project is a functional website, built with HTML, CSS and JavaScript.
 It features a fully operational JavaScript game, further building on my HTML and CSS skills.